Fennel Essential Oil

 Anethole, estragol, methylchavicol, fenone, alpha-pinene, limonene, phellandrene, pinene, anisic acid, anisic aldehyde, camphene, fenchone (little, if any)

-Used in aromatherapy and found in pharmaceutical products.
-Also can be found used as a flavoring in commercial food and drinks.
-Also found in soaps, toiletries, perfumes, and deodorizer products such as room sprays.
+Fennel essential oil is used in aromatherapy and found in pharmaceutical products.
+It also can be found used as a flavoring in commercial food and drinks, as well as a fragrance in soaps, toiletries, perfumes, and deodorizer products such as room sprays.

 Fennel blends well with

 Should be used only in moderation, if at all.

 Fennel oil should not be used if pregnant.

 Do not use on or around children under 16 years of age.